c-neto/carlosneto.dev/_sources/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md.txt

-set sw=2      " (shiftwidth) Uses a two-space indentation level when indenting or unindenting. set sts=2     " (softtabstop) Makes the Tab and Backspace keys use two-space indentation levels. set hls       " (highlightsearch) Highlights all search matches. set mouse=a   " (mouse) Enables mouse support for cursor movement, scrolling, and visual mode. set cuc       " (cursorcolumn) Highlights the current cursor column, useful for YAML files. syntax on     " Enables syntax highlighting based on file extension.
+set sw=2      " (shiftwidth) Uses a two-space indentation level when indenting or unindenting. set sts=2     " (softtabstop) Makes the Tab and Backspace keys use two-space indentation levels. set hls       " (highlightsearch) Highlights all search matches. set mouse=c   " (mouse) Enables mouse support for cursor movement and scrolling set cuc       " (cursorcolumn) Highlights the current cursor column, useful for YAML files. syntax on     " Enables syntax highlighting based on file extension.
 ```

+> **WARNING:** Avoid using `mouse=a` during the exam!
+>
+> The remote exam workstations are more latent than the Killer Shell simulation environments, making mouse interactions in Vim unreliable.
+Use the mouse only for scrolling, and perform all editing with Vim's keyboard shortcuts.

 Copy the file to the remote node for the exam question (for example, `node01`):